World ParaVolley: Sitting volleyball

 Athletics and Sitzball - originating from Germany - were the main sports.
 Soon it was found that Sitzball, which is played sitting down on the floor, was too passive; more mobile forms of sports were looked for.
 With Sitting Volleyball, the disability of a player is no longer a handicap.
 Since players must be sitting on the floor when hitting the ball, only the skill is important, not the disability.
 This produces a very competitive sport.

 In 1956, the Dutch Sports Committee introduced a new game called Sitting Volleyball, a combination of sitzball and volleyball.
-Since then Sitting Volleyball has grown into one of the biggest sports practised in competition not only by the disabled in the Netherlands, but also by interested "able-bodied" volleyball players with an injury of the ankle or knee.
+Since then Sitting Volleyball has grown into one of the biggest sports practised in competition not only by disabled people in the Netherlands, but also by interested "able-bodied" volleyball players with an injury of the ankle or knee.

-Sitting Volleyball has the radiation to grow into a sport in which the disabled and non-disabled persons can play on a high technical level.
+Sitting Volleyball has the radiation to grow into a sport in which disabled people and non-disabled persons can play on a high technical level.

 Sitting Volleyball is played with six players per team on a smaller volleyball court with lowered nets.
 This version enables double leg amputees and individuals with spinal injuries and various other disabilities to play volleyball.
 Besides a few rules regarding physical advantages, all nondisabled rules apply.